 All Saints’ church at the junction of Church Street and High Street North

 Grid reference: TF 082 510

 - Take the footpath off Manor Street opposite the church gate and next to the Reading Room.
-Follow this path to Pinfold Way.
+Follow this path to Pinfold Way, between rows of bungalows.

-- Turn right and then after a short distance turn left along a public footpath through the playing field's car park and across the end of the first playing field.
-Follow the footpath over a stile and continue in the same direction alongside the hedge to the field corner.
+- Turn right and then after a short distance turn left along a public footpath, cross a road and then walk through the playing field's car park and across the end of the first playing field.
+Bear left and follow the footpath in the same direction alongside the hedge to the field corner.
 Walk straight on across the next field to a bridge.
 Again walk straight on across the next field.

 - At the edge of the field and at a drain the footpath divides into two.
 Take the left-hand path and walk across the fields following the line of the telegraph poles.
 Bear slightly left across the next fields to a bridge in the hedge.
 Continue straight on to a road and Dorrington village green.

 - Turn left along the Main Street to the junction with the Lincoln to Sleaford Road.